featbit/featbit/modules/oauth-agent/Readme.md

 https://github.com/curityio/oauth-agent-dotnet

-Should this solution prove fruitful, It would be best for the featbit project to fork the original repo, then use that repo as the submodule to avoid and license conflicts.
+Should this solution prove fruitful, It would be best for the featbit project to fork the original repo, then use that repo as the sub-module to avoid and license conflicts.
 As MIT and Apache 2.0 are compatible licenses, there should be no conflicts but credit to the original developers must be given and the license can't be changed by a downstream project.

 ## Development Challenges

 Developing this part of the solution requires that the development environment have properly functioning DNS, a reverse proxy, and a trusted SSL certificate or certificates.
-These requirments are discussed below in their own sections.
+These requirements are discussed below in their own sections.

 ### DNS

-If developing on windows and you don't have access to a dns server the easiest way to fake dns names is by editing you host file, the same can be done on linux machines
+If developing on windows and you don't have access to a dns server the easiest way to fake dns names is by editing your host file, the same can be done on linux machines

 The entry would be something like this on windows